Sachin Siwach

-Sachin Siwach is an Indian boxer from Bhiwani.
+Sachin Siwach born is an Indian boxer from Bhiwani, Haryana.
 He became the third Indian to win gold at the World Youth Championship.

 Career

-Born on 6 December 1999 in Mitathal village near Bhiwani, Haryana.
-Sachin took boxing at the age of 10.
-His father, Mr. Kishan Kumar who is a farmer by profession, and mother, Mrs. Nirmala Devi, always encouraged him to work to pursue a career in boxing.
+Siwach began boxing at the age of 10.
+His father, Kishan Kumar who is a farmer by profession, and mother, Nirmala Devi, encouraged him to pursue a career in boxing.

-Sachin secured a place at Captain Hawa Singh Academy in Bhiwani, where he trained under the supervision of coach Sanjay Kumar.
-His coach initially refused to enroll him into the academy because he was undernourished.
+Siwach secured a place at Captain Hawa Singh Academy in Bhiwani, where he trained under the supervision of coach Sanjay Kumar.
+Kumar initially refused to enroll him into the academy because he was undernourished.

-He won a gold medal in Commonwealth Youth Games in Bahamas.
+He won a gold medal in Commonwealth Youth Games in the Bahamas.
 He also won a gold medal in AIBA Youth World Boxing Championships in 2016.
 He became the third Indian to win gold at the World Youth Championship after Nanao Singh in 2008 and Vikas Krishan in 2010.